 Online Learning - Visit Website

 Stony Brook University offers an online Master of Science in Pediatric Primary Care Nurse Practitioner program designed for nurses aiming to specialize in pediatric care.
-This flexible program equips students with skills to provide comprehensive healthcare to children from infancy through adolescence, perfect for working professionals.
+This flexible program equips students with skills to provide comprehensive healthcare to children from infancy through adolescence, making it ideal for working professionals.
 The curriculum covers advanced pediatric nursing practices, health assessment, and disease prevention.
 Admission requires a BSN, RN license, and relevant experience.
-This master's level program requires an entrance exam.
-Graduates are prepared for certification and rewarding careers in pediatric healthcare settings.
+As a master's level program, it requires entrance exams.
+Graduates are prepared for certification and rewarding careers in pediatric healthcare settings with financial aid options available.

 • Online Master of Science